 Application & Registration Policy

 Students may NOT apply and register for multiple programs.
-Students can only apply for a maximum of two application based programs (Student Orientation to Service, Connections, and Pathways) OR register for one first-come first-serve program (Multicultural Awareness Program and Outdoor Adventures).
+Students can only apply for a maximum of two application based programs (Experience: Baltimore! and Pathways) OR register for one first-come first-serve program (Multicultural Awareness Program, F.I.R.S.T., and Outdoor Adventures).

 F.I.R.S.T.
 Find.
 Ignite.
 Reflect.
 Serve.
 Transition.

 F.I.R.S.T. provides First-Year students the experience of beginning the college journey through the lenses of prayer, reflection and Jesuit identity.
 We invite students of all faiths to encounter God, self and others through diverse experiences: community building, service, and exploring Baltimore.
 Students will navigate the adventures of college through interactive challenges, justice dialogue and group processing.
 F.I.R.S.T. participants will begin their first year having already experienced a glimpse of Ignatian Spirituality, the Evergreen campus, Baltimore, and the Loyola family.

 MAP is designed to assist first-year ALANA (African, Latino, Asian, and Native American) students in acclimating to campus life at Loyola.
 Specific objectives of the program are academic enhancement, intercultural exploration, social adjustment, and service to others.